Like many long-time Salesforce users, I had to learn to love the Lightning interface.

 Now salespeople will first see the Details tab when they click on any record in Lightning.

 One other thing whilst were on Lightning page tabs:

 Make the order of tabs consistent across all page layouts.

 For example, make the order Activity, Chatter, Details.

-The order doesn’t matter: just make it consistent on all pages.
+The order doesn’t matter.
+Just make it the same on all Lightning pages.